 When we first began working together, I had no real interest in Future Ex-Wife, nor her me, except as someone who could buy her and her under-21 friends Mike’s Hard Lemonade.
 She was far more interested in two other members of the staff.
 One was a typical spiky-haired Frosted-Tip Douche closer to her age (she was three years younger than me…still is, now that I think about), and one was the super-cool, sophisticated, older-than-both-of-us Rodger, a tall, striking African-American guy with dreads and little wire-rimmed glasses.
 I, too, initially struck sparks with someone else as the State opened for business.

 As we’ve seen, I had a bad habit of assigning disparaging nicknames to people, at least in my own mind.
 I’ve almost grown out of it (Frosted-Tip Douche might disagree.
 I just now came up with that one, but it’s accurate.)
 The girl I found myself attracted to this time had a couple of strikes against her.
 1) She was 2 or 3 years older than me and had a kid, which freaked me out a little.
 2) She lived in a trailer.
 3) She was a pretty heavy smoker. #2 or even #1 may not have been deal-breaker in the long run.
+Previously, I have described my ideal “type” (short & curvy, blonde, nice rack).
+This girl was my second type (auburn-haired, ghostly pale and freckled, bird-boned to the point of frailty.)
 Under favorable lighting conditions, I thought she looked enough like Hole bassist Melissa Auf der Mar to keep me beguiled.
-If kissing her wasn’t like licking an ashtray, things might have turned out differently.
+If making out with her wasn’t like licking an ashtray, things might have turned out differently.
 After things went south with her, my mind assigned her the sobriquet “Smokey.”

 One of her positive attributes was that she was upfront and direct, and asked me out before I could ask her.
 She invited me to her house (trailer) to watch her favorite movie, Repo Man.